 If so, then you might want to think again.
-Because, according to a new study, initiated by the Larner College of Medicine at the University of Vermont, consuming hot chili pepper can help you live longer.
+Because, according to a new study, initiated by the Larner College of Medicine at the University of Vermont, consuming hot chili pepper could help you live longer.

 As published in PLoS ONE, researchers used the National Health and Nutritional Examination Survey (NHANES) III to collect data from 16,000 participants in the US.